CDP Ukraine Humanitarian Crisis Recovery FundSupport this Fund

 On Feb.
-24, Russia’s military began a broad military assault on Ukraine, involving air and missile strikes in main cities, and invasion of ground troops.
+24, 2022, Russia’s military began a broad military assault on Ukraine, involving air and missile strikes in main cities and an invasion of ground troops.

 (Photo: From Feb.
 24 to March 1, 2022, more than 410,000 Ukrainians entered Poland.
 Credit: Polish Border Guard via Twitter)